-15 Insanely Cool Things to Do in Moab Outdoors
+15 Cool Things To Do in Moab Outdoors

 moab-adventures-things-to-do

-We used to live close to Moab (in Grand Junction) and want to share all the best things to do to help you plan an awesome trip!
+We used to live close to Moab and are sharing the best things to do to help you plan an awesome trip.

 Why Plan a Trip to Moab, Utah

-Sitting in a valley surrounded by the La Sal Mountains, red rock, and canyon country, this intermountain high desert town is packed full of outdoor adventures.
-Since public lands and national parks surround Moab, it offers outdoor recreation galore.
+Sitting in a valley surrounded by the La Sal Mountains, red rock, and canyon country, Moab is a fun intermountain-high desert town.
+Since public lands and national parks surround it, it offers outdoor recreation galore.

 hiking-needles-district